Students need testing that’s formative, equitable, and developmentally appropriate.

 We will conduct seminars and “town-hall” style gatherings to inform the public about school testing.

-These sessions will also serve to:
+Input from educators and parents will also serve to:

 - inform us about problems we had not yet identified